semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.abstract-dataset.md

 ## Relationship to Concrete Datasets

 Abstract datasets are realized through [[concrete datasets|sflo.concept.mesh.resource.element.concrete-dataset]], which are specific temporal snapshots or versions of the abstract concept.
+To borrow a phrase from the PROV model, we say that concrete dataset is a specialization of the abstract dataset."

 ### Relationship pattern: